 Cost of Attendance

-Tuition and fees are based upon the following factors:
+Tuition and fees are determined by:

-- Dependent students who live with parents,
+- Dependent students living with parents.

-- Independent students
+- Independent students.

-Expected Family Contribution
+Expected Family Contribution (through 2023-24)

 Reporting Other Financial Aid